debbhie/COGNORISE-INTERNSHIP-TRAVEL-AND-TOUR-ANALYSIS/README.md

 -[download here](https://www.kaggle.com/datasets/tejashvi14/tour-travels-customer-churn-prediction)

 ## TOOLS
-- Microsoft excel- data analysis
+- Python - Jupyter notebook
-- Microsft excel- dashboard/report
+- visualization - Jupyer notebook

 ## TYPES OF ANALYSIS USED FOR THIS PROJECT
 * Descriptive Analysis: Used to analyze and describe the main characteristics of the data set.